open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/README.md

 | [FileSystem (Component Archive)](component-archive.md) | Single component version as content as filesystem structure |
 | [AWS S3](s3.md)                                        | OCM content in AWS S3 buckets |

-Depending on the used language binding for the OCM model (for example the [reference implementation in Go](https://github.com/open-component-model/ocm)) an appropriate binding-specific embedding of this mapping must be provided.
+Depending on the used language binding for the OCM (for example the [reference implementation in Go](https://github.com/open-component-model/ocm)) an appropriate binding-specific embedding of this mapping must be provided.